clear-code/fluent-plugin-github-activities/README.md

 ### Breaking changes

-`pos_file` is obsoleted since 0.7.0.
+`pos_file` is obsolete since 0.7.0.
 Use storage instead as following:

 ```
 <source>